Anxious woman lying in bed awake in the night with clocks, a baclofen pump, and clasped hands floating around her head

 It was time to implant the baclofen pump

-In the midst of the pandemic, with only one visitor allowed to accompany me, on November 2, 2020 at 7:00 am I was rolled into the operating room to have the baclofen pump placed.
+In the midst of the pandemic, with only one visitor allowed to accompany me, on November 2, 2020 at 7:00 am, hospital staff rolled me into the operating room to have the baclofen pump placed.
 The surgery was estimated to take about three hours.
-The pump is about the size of a hockey puck, and it was placed near my lower right abdomen, under my skin and over my fat tissue, sewn into my muscle.
+They implanted the hockey-puck-sized pump near my lower right abdomen, tucking it under my skin and sewing it directly into my muscle.

 I have the scars to prove it

 About 2 inches to the right of my belly button starts a 7-inch scar; the pocket for the pump.
-During the surgery, a long, flexible catheter was placed under my skin that went around the right side of my waist, starting to the right of my lower abdomen, all the way to my lower right backside and into my spinal cord.
-Another 3-inch scar exists on my lower back which is where the catheter was placed into my spinal cord.
+During the surgery, the doctors threaded a long, flexible catheter under my skin.
+It traveled from the right side of my waist, starting near my lower abdomen, and wrapped all the way to my lower right backside and into my spinal cord.
+A second, 3-inch scar on my lower back marks the exact spot where the catheter was placed into my spinal cord.

-The baclofen medication was inserted into the pump and before I woke up from anesthesia I was already receiving the medication.
+The surgical team filled the pump with baclofen, so the device began delivering medication even before I woke from anesthesia.
 I remember waking up pain-free and super relaxed.
 The first person I saw was my husband, and I was so relieved.
-I felt fine laying down, but then I had to use the bathroom.
+I felt fine lying down, but then I had to use the bathroom.

 A horrible pain

 As I was being helped to sit up for the first time after surgery to use the bathroom, I felt this horrible pain.
-It was an intense, painful crawling sensation coming from my lower back and exploding into my head.
-For a few seconds I experience horrible nausea, everything went dark, and I couldn’t open my eyes.
+It was an awful, painful crawling sensation coming from my lower back and exploding into my head.
+For a few seconds, I experienced horrible nausea, everything went dark, and I couldn’t open my eyes.
 My head felt like it was exploding, almost like my brain didn’t fit in my skull anymore.
 In under 5 seconds, I thought I was going to pass out from the pain.

 Let's try this again